oasis-open/cti-stix-common-objects/README.rst

 Notice that the `query` function takes a **list** of filters.
 These filters are logically AND'd together during the query.

-*For the remaining examples, these imports and the FileSystemStore initialization will be omitted.*
+*For the remaining examples, the imports and the FileSystemStore initialization will be omitted.*

 Get the Location object for a country
 *************************************